smaheen711/github-slideshow/test_readme.md

 <h2>Methodology:</h2>

 <p align='justify'>
 For the software development process, I used Iterative model as the main SDLC.
 I had chosen it mainly because I need to continuously add different features and functions.
 I had to build different versions of same functions with different requirements.
 Iterative model gives the chance to parallel work on different builds and the results of them can be obtained periodically.
 The testing and debugging are easy because of its small structure.
+User send voice command over the dedicad Android app and using a dedicated server, the windows software receives it and act according to the command.
+The windows software has 2 different voices to conduct all the commands.

 </p>